developenguin/arcade-game/README.md

 This game was built as part of the Udacity Frontend Developer Nanodegree and is built on [Udacity/frontend-nanodegree-arcade-game](https://github.com/udacity/frontend-nanodegree-arcade-game), which provided the html and js skeleton files as well as the image resources.

-This game has no dependencies
+This game has no dependencies.
+This game has ESLint as a dev dependency.